K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

 ### <div id='10'></div> 2.3 Sample API Service Broker and Dashboard Development

-Develop service brokers and dashboards by referring to the service broker development guide.
+You can develop service brokers and dashboards by referring to the service broker development guide.

 ### <div id='11'></div> 2.4 Sample API Service Development